natt96z/cybersac/docs/source/cyberlabs.rst

 .. code-block:: text

 This page is dedicated to providing easy to understand PowerPoint lecture tutorials for our labs, we mostly cover Linux, Windows and Cisco material.
+Material provided is subject to change, every powerpoint provides a tutorial on how to set up applications, use virtual machines and configure servers and security policies.

 Microsoft Windows OS Practice Lab - Learn Fundamental Security With A Virtual Machine